Last Updated on May 4, 2021 by Red Nomad OZ

 And all I got was this lousy photo.

-Wycheproof with the (self-proclaimed) world’s smallest mountain was the closest I’d been to the fabulously-named Tittybong, thanks to Pilchard’s unaccountable refusal to take a detour.
-But today, was the day – during our drive of several hundred kilometres south-west towards Carpenters Rocks we’d go right past it.
+Wycheproof with the (self-proclaimed) world’s smallest mountain was the closest I’d been to the fabulously-named Tittybong.
+I could thank Pilchard’s unaccountable refusal to take a detour for that.
+But today was the day – during our drive of several hundred kilometres south-west towards Carpenters Rocks we’d go right past it.

 I didn’t know what was there, but I didn’t care.
 Doesn’t EVERYONE want to visit a place called Tittybong?

 But tragically, I still don’t know what’s there.
 Perhaps I was looking the other way as we drove past, or maybes the main town was off the road.
 Whatever, I didn’t see a thing.

 And that set the tone for the rest of the day.

 Down we went through central Victoria.
 Tittybong; Dumosa’s cool scenic loo; Horsham’s excellent Oven Door bakery; back across the border (and time zone change) into South Australia and Penola, home of Australia’s only Saint.
 Then south to Mount Gambier, South Australia’s second-largest town with attractions like the Blue Lake, Umpherston Sinkhole, the Tantanoola Caves and Mt Schank.